SDGforskning/sdg-strings/SDG14_query_action_WoS.md

   OR "strengthen" OR "improv*"
   )
   NEAR/5
-      ("LSMPA$" OR "marine reserve$" OR "ocean reserve$" OR "marine park$" OR "particularly sensitive sea area$"
+      ("marine reserve$" OR "ocean reserve$" OR "nature reserve$" OR "marine sanctuar*" OR "marine park$" OR "particularly sensitive sea area$" OR "LSMPA$" OR
-      OR
         (
           ("protect*" OR "conserved" OR "conservation" OR "conserves" OR "conserving")